 1. Using PyDrive

 This is the most complex method for importing datasets among all.
-For this we first require to install PyDrive library from python installer(pip) and execute the following.
+For this, we are first required to install the PyDrive library from the python installer(pip) and execute the following.

 2. Mounting the drive

 This method is quite simple and clean than the above-mentioned method.

 - Create a folder in your Google Drive.

 - Upload the CSV file in this folder.

 - Write the following code in your Colab Notebook :